lookcooldata/bco7007_workshops/README.md

 # bco7007_workshops
-practice sessions for BCO7007 Artificial Intelligence and Machine Learning
+Practice sessions for BCO7007 Artificial Intelligence and Machine Learning Working with Twitter